sourcebits-harshitakasera/mediaelement-caption-customizer/README.md

 # Introduction

-MediaElement-Captionator is a <code>MediaElement.js</code> plugin that lets you customize the visual appearance of the captions.The font,color,size,background,position of the captions are all configurable.
+MediaElement-Caption-Customizer  is a <code>MediaElement.js</code> plugin that lets you customize the visual appearance and positioning of the captions.The font, color, size, background, position of the captions are all configurable.

 # Credits